Maveluke/scriptorium/README.md

 ## Running the code locally

+First make sure your Docker Desktop is up and running in the background

-First, run the startup file:
+Then, run the startup file:

 ```bash
 ./startup.sh